JanavGandhi/Linear-Regression-E-commerce/README.md

 # Linear-Regression-E-commerce
-🧠 Customer Spending Prediction with Linear Regression This project builds a linear regression model to predict how much a customer will spend yearly, based on their activity data such as average session length, app usage, website usage, and membership length.
+🧠 Customer Spending Prediction with Linear Regression \n This project builds a linear regression model to predict how much a customer will spend yearly, based on their activity data such as average session length, app usage, website usage, and membership length.

 📊 Dataset